Sturdy-Subnet/sturdy-subnet/README.md

   not perceived as being original.
 If miners fail to respond in ~45 seconds after receiving the request they are scored poorly.
   The best allocating miner will receive the most emissions.
-For more information on how miners are rewarded - please see [reward.py](sturdy/validator/reward.py).
+For more information on how miners are rewarded - please see [forward.py](sturdy/validator/forward.py), [reward.py](sturdy/validator/reward.py), and [validator.py](neurons/validator.py).
 A diagram is provided below highlighting the interactions that takes place within the subnet when processing synthetic and organic requests:

  <div align="center">